Compare real-world fit, not spreadsheet noise.

 External dimensions and carry delta

-Fujifilm X100VI is 6mm narrower than Panasonic Lumix S5 II, Fujifilm X100VI is 27mm shorter than Panasonic Lumix S5 II, Fujifilm X100VI is 35mm thinner than Panasonic Lumix S5 II, and Fujifilm X100VI is 219g lighter than Panasonic Lumix S5 II.
+Fujifilm X100VI is the narrowest (6mm less than Panasonic Lumix S5 II), Fujifilm X100VI is the shortest (27mm less than Panasonic Lumix S5 II), Fujifilm X100VI is the thinnest (35mm less than Panasonic Lumix S5 II), and Fujifilm X100VI is the lightest (219g less than Panasonic Lumix S5 II).

 Panasonic Lumix S5 II